 Thucydides was, according to our critic's judgment, far in advance of both Herodotus and Xenophon, though in order of time coming between them.
 He reminds us of Voltaire or Montaigne, and, like them, is inclined to incredulity.
 There is an unamiable, sophisticated estimate which interpenetrates all his composition, narrative as well as rhetorical.
-The speeches of his suppliants are the least supplica-tory in style and manner to be met with in any author.
+The speeches of his suppliants are the least supplicatory in style and manner to be met with in any author.
 There is no appeal to the feelings or the sympathies, none of the eloquent rhetoric of suffering and despair applying to the memory of past associations for aid.
 On the contrary, the style is hard and dry as a problem in Euclid.
-He shows great difficulty in ethical discrimi-nation , but herein he was as his time.
-He had massed his life amid nation ; but herein he was as his time.
+He shows great difficulty in ethical discrimi-nation; but herein he was as his time.
 He had passed his life amid the hardening scenes of a moral revolution, and had not escaped the infection.
-He accordingly speaks with indifference of assassinations and massacres, and details the alternate fates of the Corcyreans, Helots, and Scionians, without the manifestation of any "virtuous, horror, or of the sæva indignatio of the moralist or the satirist."
+He accordingly speaks with indifference of assassinations and massacres, and details the alternate fates of the Corcyreans, Helots, and Scionians, without the manifestation of any "virtuous horror, or of the sæva indignatio of the moralist or the satirist."
 There is in his pages a "want of ethic portraiture.
-In this respect Thucydides presents a signal contrast to Tacitus, the Roman historian, being as minute as a Dutch painter in his moral delineation."
-However artificial in point of style, the speeches of Index dides are admirably characteristic in point of matter.
-But they are more palpably counterfeit than those of Herodotus or Xenophon.
-As debates, they are much more authentic than Johnson's Parliamentary reports, and are quite as idiomatic.
-We have no space to continue our analysis, and must suffer Sallust, Tacitus, Livy, and Dionysius to remain mere names.
-The modern historian, with documentary resources, has a manifest advantage over the ancient.
-"His acquaintance with the defunct dynastics of his country, though less dramatically paraded, is far more intimate and special than that which Herodotus had feigned with Crœsus and Cambyses.
-He can realize the motives, habits, and very lineaments of the great departed patriots and benefactors of his race as vividly as Thucydides did those of Pericles.
-And he is more familiar with its traitors and its scourges than Sallust was with Cataline.
-No dialogue in Xenophon has ever commanded such credit as those few sentences which passed between the victim and his executioner on the scaffold of More.
-No integral speech in Tacitus or Livy presents half such trustworthy claims as the shortest summary in Macaulay or Hume."
-Such is the value of anecdote, and such its usefulness.
-When oratory became a separate profession, what it gained in quality it lost in morality.
-The pursuit of eloquence became a pursuit of gain.
-Rhetoricians hired out their services to factions.
-Democrats to-day,
+In this respect

 CRITICISM in our day takes every possible shape; and the reviewer confides to his periodical essay not merely his opinion on the work, which is its nominal subject, but the result of his own studies as an independent thinker.
-Mr. Arthur Lloyd Windsor is a critic of this sort; and, as a contributor to the "British Quarterly Review," enabled us to interpret the literary life of the age of Montaigne and De Foc, and to make a clear sweep of the ages by a comparison of ancient and modern oratory in three wellwritten essays, which are reproduced in a handsome volume recently published.
+Mr. Arthur Lloyd Windsor is a critic of this sort; and, as a contributor to the "British Quarterly Review," enabled us to interpret the literary life of the age of Montaigne and De Foe, and to make a clear sweep of the ages by a comparison of ancient and modern oratory in three wellwritten essays, which are reproduced in a handsome volume recently published.
 But they appear not alone ; they are accompanied with other similar compositions, treating of Milton, Dryden, Pope, Swift, Bolingbroke, Harley, Goldsmith, and the History of Prose Fiction in England.
 In connexion with De Foe, we have likewise some account of the Rise of Pamphleteering.
-In all these the writer implies or expresses a principle, which he embodies in a proposition ; namely, that "the literary life of the past two centuries, like the social, has a large element of anecdote in it, by the contemplation of which alone it can be fully realized."
-He tells us, that "stray waifs-straws in the intellectual atmosphere-not infrequently afford material for the most officacious mental characterization, where the formal facts of biography proper, though at first sight aristocrats to-morrow; pocketing the pay now of the demagogue of Athens, now of the oligarch of Sparta, now of the tyrant of Macedon.
-Such were the Lysiases and Isocrates, the Demadeses and Æschineses of the Athenian Cema.
-Some of the diatribes of Lysias and Demosthenes will be found to be admirable archetypes of that sort of judicial rhetoric which passed current before a Scroggs and a Jeffries.
-The speeches of Demosthenes and Cicero contain matter that would have made even such furious adepts as Swift and Junius stare and gasp.
-The fact may be accounted for and in part palliated by the consideration that Cicero and Demosthenes held the same position and fulfilled the same functions in their society that Swift and Junius did in the generations that belonged to them.
-There was no press.
-The drama of Aristophanes did for the sophists what the more formal circulation of Butler's poems did for the Puritans.
-The oratorical productions of Isocrates are pamphlets - a remark which is due to Lord Monboddo.
+In all these the writer implies or expresses a principle, which he embodies in a proposition; namely, that "the literary life of the past two centuries, like the social, has a large element of anecdote in it, by the contemplation of which alone it can be fully realized."
+He tells us, that "stray waifs-straws in the intellectual atmosphere-not infrequently afford material for the most efficacious mental characterization, where the formal facts of biography proper, though at first sight

-\ A Century of Despotism in Naples and Sicily.
-By Susan Horner.
+A Century of Despotism in Naples and Sicily.
+By Susan Morner.
 Edmonston and Douglas.

 † Ethica; or, Characteristics of Men, Manners, and Books.
-By Arthur Lloyd Windsor.
-Smith, Elder, and Co.
+By Arthur Lloyd Windson, Smith.
+Ethics, and Co.